 Funded by the Susan Crown Exchange through their Youth Voice Challenge, Erikson Institute’s Alexis Lauricella, PhD will launch a two-year pilot research and development project that empowers adolescent youth in Evanston, IL to help each other use digital technology in healthy and productive ways.
-First, a group of 11th grade students will design, conduct, and analyze adolescent focus group data research to understand and document the positive and negative ways in which their peers use, experience, and understand digital technology.
-From these research results, high school students will work to develop a research-informed peer-to-peer technology mentoring curriculum for 7th grade students.
+First, a group of junior and senior students will design, conduct, and analyze adolescent focus group data research to understand and document the positive and negative ways in which their peers use, experience, and understand digital technology.
+From these research results, junior and senior students will work to develop a research-informed peer-to-peer technology mentoring curriculum for 7th grade students.

 This project seeks three critical outcomes:

 - Honor adolescent voice and experience related to technology use